nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 - o: will be the path to your output log of your job (whatever your command(s) print on the terminal will appear here)
 - e: the path to your error log

-There are a lot of parameters for PBS that you can explore here: ( https://albertsk.org/wp-content/uploads/2011/12/pbs.pdf )
+There are a lot of parameters for PBS that you can explore here: [PBS Manual](https://albertsk.org/wp-content/uploads/2011/12/pbs.pdf)

 ## Create an analysis directory